 Section 5.
 Indemnity: Each officer or director and any member by whom such officer or director is employed and each employee of the corporation shall be indemnified by the corporation against all loss, liability, damage, cost or expense (including legal fees and expense) reasonably incurred in connection with any action, suit or proceeding to which he/she or it may be made a party by reason of the officer’s, director’s, or employee’s being or having been an officer, director, or employee and any amounts paid in settlement thereof (provided that the Board of Directors shall have approved such settlement).
 In relation to such matters as to which the conduct of the officer, director, or employee which as the subject of the action, suit or proceeding shall be finally adjudicated in such proceeding to have constituted gross negligence, willful or wanton misconduct or conduct in breach of the officer’s, director’s, or employee’s fiduciary relationship to the corporation shall not be indemnified.

 Section 6.
 Rules of Order.
 The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern PIMA in all cases to which they are applicable and in which they are not inconsistent with these Bylaws and any special rules of order that PIMA may adopt.

 Section 7.
 Insurance.
 PIMA shall purchase and maintain insurance for the benefit of the directors and officers of PIMA against any liability incurred by them in their capacity as directors or officers of the corporation.
 Where the liability arises out of the failure of the person in question to act in good faith, it shall not be covered by such insurance.
 In the case that insurance cannot be obtained by PIMA, the members of the Board of Directors shall be notified immediately.

-Amendments as approved by the Board of Directors, Ratified by the membership in January 24, 2014.
+Amendments as approved by the Board of Directors, Ratified by the membership on January 19, 2018.